-These services are provided in a licensed mental health facility specializing in 24-hour rehabilitative treatment of serious mental health conditions.
+• These services are provided in a licensed psychiatric health facility specializing in 24-hour rehabilitative treatment of serious mental health conditions.
 Psychiatric health facilities must have an agreement with a nearby hospital or clinic to meet the physical health care needs of the people in the facility.
+Psychiatric health facilities may only admit and treat patients who have no physical illness or injury that would require treatment beyond what ordinarily could be treated on an outpatient basis.